Ira Stanphill: Evangelistic activities

 Stanphill was an evangelist, traveling to churches and Bible camps around the country, sometimes accompanied by his wife.
 They played and sang some of his compositions in addition to his preaching.
 In 1941, they joined the team of evangelist Raymond T. Richey.
 An ad for a crusade Stanphill held in 1964 described him as "Preacher of Old Time Religion."
 In addition to traveling throughout the United States, he preached in 40 other countries.

 Occasionally as part of his crusades, he would ask members of the congregation to suggest titles for songs.
 Selecting one title from the suggestions, he would write words and music for a song during the service.

 Broadcasting

 In the 1970s, Stanphill's ministry included a 30-minute weekly television program originally produced in 1973 by the Christian Broadcasting Network at KXTX-TV (channel 33) in Dallas and later called "Young at Heart" produced by WCFC in Chicago.
 In the 1990s, he appeared on several Southern gospel music videos produced by Bill Gaither.
 Those episodes (and others) included some of Stanphill's songs.

 Book

 Stanphill was the author of the book This Side of Heaven.

 Movie

-The independent film "This Side of Heaven" based on Ira Stanphill's life, was produced in 1987 and was shot in and around the Dallas, Texas area.
+The independent film This Side of Heaven, based on Stanphill's life, was produced in 1987 and was shot in and around the Dallas, Texas area.